loading...

 Italy has a ‘Green Heart’, where it is a real pleasure to walk through the lovely countryside.

-Through the extensive footpath network of the area, roughly following the traces of the Via Francigena, one of Europe’s most important ‘high ways’ in medieval times, we first walk from village to village, a full immersion in the world-famed Tuscan landscape.
-This is a perfect introduction to the region and for people who love museums and galleries, Gothic and Romanesque architecture, there is plenty to see and do.
-We’ll allow plenty of time to visit the all the beautiful medieval villages and historic towns along the Via Francigena: Monteriggioni, already admired by Dante, San Gimignano, Colle Val d’Elsa and of course Siena, arguably the most perfectly preserved medieval town of Tuscany.
+Through the extensive footpath network of the area, roughly following the traces of the Via Francigena, one of Europe’s most important ‘highways’ in medieval times, you first walk from village to village, a full immersion in the world-famous Tuscan landscape.
+This is a perfect introduction to the region and, for people who love museums, galleries and Gothic and Romanesque architecture, there is plenty to see and do.
+You’ll get plenty of time to visit all the beautiful medieval villages and historic towns along the Via Francigena: Monteriggioni – admired by Dante – San Gimignano, Colle Val d’Elsa and of course Siena, arguably the most perfectly preserved medieval town in Tuscany.
 This tour threads together some of the most attractive towns and villages in Tuscany in an eloquent procession.

-However the emphasis of the tour is to enjoy the countryside, the rolling vineyards, poppies in Spring and the wild cyclamen in autumn.
-Most of all, many of the views have changed little for hundreds of years.
-The area North of Siena is an amazing landscape of rolling hills, alternating vineyards and forests, while cypresses line the way leading to the distant farmhouses.
-The Val d’Orcia perhaps is the ‘essence of Tuscany’.
+However, the emphasis of the tour is to enjoy the countryside, the rolling vineyards, the poppies in spring and the wild cyclamen in autumn.
+Most of all, many of the views have barely changed for hundreds of years.
+The area north of Siena is an amazing landscape of rolling hills, alternating vineyards and forests, while cypresses line the way towards the distant farmhouses.
+The Val d’Orcia is perhaps the ‘essence of Tuscany’.
 Walking here is an unforgettable experience!

-Moreover Umbria is a land full of cultural treasures, ranging from the world famous Assisi, with its impressive basilica dedicated to St. Francis, to lesser known small medieval towns like Trevi, Spello and of course the wonderful Roman town of Spoleto.
-You have of course ample time to visit these historic towns and of course also the many beautiful medieval monasteries along the pilgrim’s roads.
+Moreover, Umbria is a land full of cultural treasures, ranging from the world-famous Assisi, with its impressive basilica dedicated to St. Francis, to lesser-known small medieval towns like Trevi, Spello and of course the wonderful Roman city of Spoleto.
+You have ample time to visit these historic towns and also the many beautiful medieval monasteries along the pilgrim roads.
 For two nights you stay in one of Umbria’s most beautiful monasteries.

-Umbria is still an area where you feel the genuine heart of Italy.
-You’ll walk at an easy pace from highlight to highlight, taking in the best of Central Italy.
-Our tour finishes in the city of Assisi, but can easily be extended with a day or more in Perugia, the region’s capital city, a beautiful and lively cultural capital.
+Central Italy is an area where you still feel the genuine heart of Italy.
+You’ll walk at an easy pace from highlight to highlight, taking in the best of Tuscany & Umbria.
+Our tour finishes in the town of Spoleto, but can easily be extended with a day or more in Rome, or in Perugia, the region’s beautiful and lively cultural capital.

 Please note: this is a moderately easy tour which is suitable for those who have some experience with walking and a good general physical condition.
 Most of the walks are on good paths, some of them just recently restored by the local authorities, roughly following the traces of the Via Francigena, the medieval pilgrims’ paths from northern Europe to Rome and from Assisi to Rome, as well as the Roman Via Flaminia, one of Europe’s most important ‘high ways’ in Roman times.
 Average walking times: approx 5 hours each day.